These easy fish tacos have the most amazing spice blend and are served with an avocado and lime crema that is so so good.

-It's a little scary how much I love fish tacos.
+It's a little scary how much I love these Easy Fish Tacos.
 I love them so much in fact that I never make them at home because I am quite convinced that I may start eating them daily.
-There is just something magical about fish and cabbage and lime juice and avocado crammed into a warm corn tortilla.
-Or maybe that's just me?
-But I LOVE them.
+There is just something magical about fish paired with cabbage slaw, lime juice, and avocado crammed into a warm corn tortilla.

-Which leads me to a couple of days ago, wherein I found myself staring blankly into my fridge at lunch trying to figure out what to eat and decided to make...fish tacos!
 Only, this time, I went with a simple baked version because I was starving and couldn't deal with the time it would take to marinade and grill them.
+For something extra special add this fish taco slaw and fish taco sauce.

-Guess what — they still came out tasting just as delicious!
-I topped them off with a quick and easy, lower-calorie avocado crema made with yogurt and spices.
+Guess what, they still came out tasting just as delicious!
+I topped them off with a quick and easy avocado crema made with yogurt and spices.
 This was a recipe for success and definitely put a smile on my face and stopped the hangriness that was sweeping over me.

 What kind of fish works best for making fish tacos?